-All payments to the University should be made by cashier's check, money order, or personal check payable to Texas Southern University.
-Personal checks will not be accepted for any amount in excess of the total amount due for registration fees.
-Major credit cards are also accepted when payments are being made.
+All payments to the University should be made by online payment, by credit card, or by cashier's check, money order, or personal check made payable to Texas Southern University.
+Personal checks will not be accepted for any amount in excess of the total amount due.
 Post-dated checks will not be accepted.
 There will be a \$25.00 charge for checks returned for any reason.
 Temporary checks are unacceptable.

 Tuition.
 In all colleges and schools of the University, except the Thurgood Marshall School of Law, each student who is a resident of the State of Texas is required to pay tuition at a rate of not less than \$100.00 per semester or \$50.00 for each six-week term.
 A non-resident or foreign student is required to pay tuition per semester hour.
 Information on specific rates may be secured from the Office of the University Comptroller.
+This fee is refundable.

 Designated Tuition.
 The Building Use Fee, of a prorated amount per semester hour, is charged to all students.
 This fee is used to construct, equip, repair, and renovate buildings and facilities.
+This fee is refundable.

 Student Service Fee.
-The Student Service Fee is used to support certain extracurricular activities, such as student publications, special cultural programs, the marching band, and the athletic program.
-This fee also provides for general health counseling, minor medication, and treatment in the Student Health Center.
-It does not include special medicines, dental care, treatment by specialists, or hospitalization.
+The Student Service Fee is used to support the operations of the Student Services Division including certain extracurricular activities, such as Student Government Association, student publications, special cultural programs, Debate Team, musical activities, the marching band, the athletic program, and other student activities.
 The amount of the fee depends on the number of credit hours for which the student is enrolled, and it is charged to all students enrolled at the University during a regular semester.

-Students enrolled for 12 or more credit hours during both semesters of a school year are entitled to receive one copy of the University annual.
-Students enrolled full-time for only one semester may also receive the annual by paying an additional fee.
+Students enrolled for 12 or more credit hours during both semesters of a school year are entitled to receive one copy of the University Yearbook.
+Students enrolled full-time for only one semester may also receive the Yearbook by paying an additional fee.
 This fee is nonrefundable.

-Student Center Fee.
+Student Union Fee.
 The Student Center Fee is used for operating, maintaining, improving, and equipping the student center and acquiring or constructing additions to the student center.
 This fee is nonrefundable.